DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 ###### `authorEphemeralPublicKey` field

-This field is a Map of the raw format of the EC key.
+This field is a Map of the compressed format of the EC key.

 The key indicates its format.